brennovich/cheat-ruby-sheets/factory_girl.md

 # Returns a saved User instance
 user = FactoryGirl.create(:user)

-# Returns a hash f attributes that can be used to build an User instance
+# Returns a hash of attributes that can be used to build an User instance
 attrs = FactoryGirl.attributes_for(:user)

 # Returns an object with all defined attributes stubbed out